- 1. Sales Funnel Examples

 |Sales Cycle/Pipeline Speed||Speed in days the prospect progresses through the pipeline is the length of your sales cycle.
 This is sometimes called the sales velocity|

 |Average deal size||The average deal size is the average value of all the the previous months’ deals|

 |Pipeline by Channel||The Deal value for each sales channel|

-It is also possible to record a B2B Sales Pipeline by using a Spreadsheet, which many Startups and Entrepreneurs still do.
+It is also possible to record a Pipeline by using a simple Excel spreadsheet, which many Startups and Entrepreneurs still do.

 If the Spreadsheet is cloud-based it can be accessed and edited by more than one person and for companys’ on a low budget, this can be a good starting point.